 How to go about it?
 Avoid being aimless.
 Decide what certain elements of your brand such as colors, fonts, imagery and photography style will look like, and use those elements together in strategic ways, over….and over….and over.

 Be sure the overall package you develop gives you enough flexibility for both print items, digital assets and more, depending on how your brand plans to interact with customers.
 Along with that flexibility, however should come a set of parameters to help guide users of your brand so that no matter what, you’re publishing the positive, cohesive experience your customers expect to see.
-Developing a great set of brand guidelines is a start, but we suggest backing up and starting with Brand Thinking.
+Developing a great set of brand guidelines is a start, but we suggest backing up and starting with a Brand Blueprint.

 2. Not appealing to the human in the buyer

 When your business is your baby – you want to tell the world all about it.
 But here’s the thing – people don’t want to be sold a product or service.
 They want to connect with it, on a personal level, whether they realize it or not.
 They want to trust that it’s going to do what it says it’s going to do.

 One of the most important reasons you develop a brand to begin with is to build that trust.
 Your brand is your voice when you’re not around, so it’s critical to put your best foot forward with a visual story that not only tells what you are offering, but shows how, and describes the why.
 Great brand visuals go deep—connections are made subconsciously to brands—through things like color, typography, tone and imagery.
 How a potential customer feels about your brand when they see it is going to make an important impact on their buying decision.